What makes the historic Gray’s Inn the best wedding venue in Central London? See why this English treasure is perfect for you.

 As a Central London wedding venue, this location also allows you to wander off a little bit outside the venue to capture some iconic London images when you have a wedding at Gray’s Inn.

 The staff at this venue were superb to work with.
 We saw firsthand how they ensured Jenny and Nick had a fantastic day from start to finish.
 We look forward to seeing them all again soon!

-As your Gray’s Inn wedding photographers, Stam and I also dedicate the same amount of dedication to you and your wedding day.
+As your Gray’s Inn wedding photographers in London, Stam and I also dedicate the same amount of dedication to you and your wedding day.
 And much like Gray’s Inn, we also stand for beauty and elegance.
 We will make sure that your memories are captured beautifully, letting the love you share to shine in photos through the years.

 We are happy to help, right here and right now.
 Turn the wedding of your dreams into reality: Get our free luxury wedding guide here!